rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Excluded the walking animation from the debug message about a missing critter art file for stationary critters
 >Excluded the animated colors from TravelMarkerColor (same as in 3.8.x)
 >Removed unnecessary check on action points when AI reloads a weapon (added in 4.3)
->Removed AffectPlayback from ddraw.ini because it's not practical
+>Removed AffectPlayback option because it's not practical
 >Added a fix for a crash when opening a file with name containing a '%' character
 >Added a fix to prevent the main menu music from stopping when entering the load game screen
 >Added a fix to display the palette color with index 255 correctly in DX9 mode when using the hi-res patch